opentext/core-signature-demo/README.md

 Yes, the default host of `signature.demo` can be set to anything you'd like by modifying the `devServer.host` property in the `vue.config.js` file.
 You can confirm your changes have taken effect after running `npm run serve`.

-**Do I have to use a password grant for authentication with OT2?**
+**Do I have to use a password grant for authentication with OCP?**

 No, this demo application uses a password grant as an example.
-When using OT2 authentication directly with OTDS, all OAuth2 grant types are supported.
+When using OCP authentication directly with OTDS, all OAuth2 grant types are supported.
 A great resource on the ways you can obtain your access token [can be found here](https://developer.opentext.com/resources/documentation/Manage%20and%20Secure/0c60d99343c11b3025ce4f05adca3e59/page/6).

 **Is polling the only way I can retrieve the final document?**